one-among-us/web/README.md

 The "Generator" ([generator.yml](https://github.com/one-among-us/data/blob/main/.github/workflows/generator.yml)) action compiles the article contents in the data repo and generates machine-readable formats such as json and jsx for.
 This action will send a workflow dispatch signal to "Package and Deploy" when essential content are updated.

+### Independent Servers

+#### 4. Channel Backup CDN

+Since channel backup data (e.g. [TelegramBackup](https://github.com/one-among-us/TelegramBackup)) are very large and often exceeds GitHub's file size limit, we do not serve them on GitHub Pages.
+We stored them on my [HyDEV CDN server](https://hydev.org/tgbackup).
+It's a standard nginx file server.

+#### 5. Backend Server

+We also have a Kotlin backend to keep track of flowers, comments, and edit requests.
+This is hosted on a docker container, read more here: [backend](https://github.com/one-among-us/backend).